-If you have accidentally hidden a toolbar, you can get it back by choosing menu option $View \to Toolbars \to (or Settings \to Toolbars \to under Linux KDE)$.
+If you have accidentally hidden a toolbar, you can get it back by choosing menu option $View \rightarrow Toolbars \rightarrow$ (or Settings \rightarrow Toolbars \rightarrow under Linux KDE).
 If for some reason a toolbar (or any other widget) totally disappears from the interface, you'll find tips to get it back at restoring initial GUI.